 “The best copywriters are the most tenacious researchers.
 Like miners, they dig, drill, dynamite, and chip until they have carloads of valuable ore.
 John Caples advised me once to gather seven times more interesting information than I could possibly use.” – legendary copywriter Gary Bencivenga

 If you know how to write a good blog post, it only follows that you’re also an obsessive student of your topic.

 Dig deeper.
 Scour sites like Abe for valued out-of-print books on your topic.
 Get beyond the “big blogs” everyone in your topic reads — go to the rare, obscure resources, especially if they’re chewy and difficult for the average reader.

 Dig, drill, dynamite, and chip.
 Don’t just be an expert — be a dork about your topic.
 The depth and richness you’ll gain will show.

-(Incidentally, the best Big Ideas usually come out of compulsive research — combined with some creativity and enough time to think carefully about the problem.)
+(Incidentally, the best Big Ideas for copywriting strategies usually come out of compulsive research — combined with some creativity and enough time to think carefully about the problem you’re solving.)

 #5: Find your starving crowd (then listen to them)

 Notorious copywriting genius Gary Halbert liked to tell his students that the key to a successful restaurant was not location, great food, or low prices — it was the presence of a starving crowd that needed and wanted what your restaurant had to offer.